NanoComp/meep/doc/docs/FAQ.md

 ### Can Meep be used to investigate lasing phenomena?

 Yes.
-Meep can be used to model saturable gain and absorption via multilevel atomic susceptibility.
-This feature may be used to investigate optically-pumped lasing phenomena such as [raman lasers](https://en.wikipedia.org/wiki/Raman_laser).
+More specifically, Meep can be used to model saturable gain and absorption via multilevel atomic susceptibility.
+This feature may be used to investigate optically-pumped lasing phenomena such as [Raman lasers](https://en.wikipedia.org/wiki/Raman_laser).
 For details, see [Materials/Saturable Gain and Absorption](Materials.md#saturable-gain-and-absorption).